nath-green/modal/readme.md

 ## Modali

-Import the modal library with `import { Modal } from '@nath-green/modal'`.
+Import the modal library with `import { Modal } from 'modal-lite'`.
 Once imported `Modal` click handlers will be initialised on all elements that have a `[modal-action]` data attribute.

 ### JS guide